Athlete's Foot: A Cure For

 Two things worked..

-First: I now use Aloe Vera for fungal infections.
+First: Aloe Vera.
+Aloe Vera can be used for fungal infections.
 I grow Aloe Vera in my yard.

-You can apply the Aloe Vera gel directly to the fungal infection.
-You can also put the Aloe Vera in a blender along with some water.
-Then apply the liquid to your feet.
+You can apply Aloe Vera gel directly to the fungal infection.
+You can also put whole Aloe Vera leaves in a blender along with some water.
+Then, apply the liquid to your feet.

-Second: I put lotion on the bottoms of my feet when needed.
-I usually do this at bedtime.
+Second: I regularly put lotion on the bottoms of my feet whenever needed.
+I do this at bedtime.
 I sleep barefoot most of the year.

-Pour the mixture into a container.
+Put the mixture into a pan.
+Slowly melt and then pour into lotion containers.
 It will harden after it cools.

 Other natural lotion recipes are available on the internet.

 Notes: 1) I have no medical training.
-So consult with your doctor first and before making any changes.
+So, consult with your doctor first and before making any changes.
 2) It is still necessary to take standard precautions to prevent acquiring Athlete's Foot.
-3) Not all 'natural' products are safe.
-Some can cause medical issues that will require a visit to the doctor.
-Do your research and look carefully at the ingredients.

 Return to top of page.